slidevjs/slidev/docs/guide/syntax.md

 ## Frontmatter & Headmatter {#frontmatter}

-At the beginning of each slide, you can add a optional [frontmatter](https://jekyllrb.com/docs/front-matter/) to configure the slide.
+At the beginning of each slide, you can add an optional [frontmatter](https://jekyllrb.com/docs/front-matter/) to configure the slide.
 The first frontmatter block is called **headmatter** and can configure the whole slide deck.
 The rest are **frontmatters** for individual slides.
-Texts in the headmatter or the frontmatter should be a object in [YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started/) format.
+Texts in the headmatter or the frontmatter should be an object in [YAML](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started/) format.
 For example:

 <!-- eslint-skip -->